 Two-wheelers on the road are cursed by four wheeler drivers every day because they always seem to be cutting ahead, riding on the pavements and getting home so much faster than their four-wheeled brothers.
 Sure there are reasons to be jealous, but two-wheelers are much more at risk on the road.
 Chances are everyone you know who rides a two-wheeler has gotten into at least one accident in their years on the road.
-Here are some tips to keep in mind if you are contemplating picking up a bike for easier commute:
+This is where the significance of a two wheeler insurance policy comes into the picture - it protects you and your bike from several incidents such as accidents, theft, vandalism, etc. Here are some tips to keep in mind if you are contemplating picking up a bike for easier commute:

 |Top 10 Driving Tips||Steps to Increase Bike Mileage||Related Article Guides|

 Invest in a good helmet.
 A lot of deaths happen due to injuries to the head.
 People have narrowly escaped death because of the smart decision to wear helmets.
 You should get yourself a sturdy helmet which covers the jaws.
 Some people wear a helmet just to avoid being fined by cops, but remember that you wear a helmet for yourself.
 Secure the strap around your jaw.
 Is it really worth such a big risk not to?
 Also, if you have pavilion riders, get an extra helmet.
 Their safety is in your hands.
 Be responsible.
 Most of the time, you may not be at fault, but someone else who decides to break the rules and causes an accident.
 Why should you and your pavilion rider pay the price?